kamaradclimber/greengot-client/README.md

 # Client

+Warning: since https://trello.com/c/d7RdmKVs, report can be received in csv format.
+I will no longer maintain the solution described below.

 This is a very small demonstration client for greengot bank.
 I'm using it to extract my transactions and import them in Linxo using QIF format